 In June, FIA announced the election of new directors to its Board of Directors, including the appointment of Goldman Sachs’ Alicia Crighton as its first-ever female chair.

-“Alicia’s appointment as the first female chair in FIA’s history is a well-deserved honor, and we hope it provides an example to the next generation of leaders in our industry,” said FIA President and CEO Walt Lukken at the time.
+“Alicia’s appointment as the first female chair in FIA’s history is a well-deserved honor, and we hope it provides an example to the next generation of leaders in our industry,” said FIA President and CEO Walt Lukken.

 FIA also welcomed additional individuals to its board including Emma Richardson, who runs the global futures and derivatives clearing businesses at JPMorgan Chase and Emma West, who was recently appointed global head of Bank of America’s futures and options and OTC clearing businesses.
 The two women bring the total number of women on the board to eight.
 Read about some of the female leaders on the FIA board here.